Borwell 338 West

 Instrumentation

-This system is an automated slide scanner for scanning of up to Designed to six slides with H&E, IHC, or fluorescent staining.
-The instrumentation is capable of multi-spectral imaging and spectral unmixing, which allows for a high degree of multiplexing of a broad range of fluorophores in the same sample.
+This system is an upright automated slide scanner for scanning of up to six slides with chromogenic (i.e., H&E, IHC) or fluorescence staining.
+The instrumentation is capable of multi-spectral imaging and spectral unmixing, which dramatically decreases background and allows for a high degree of multiplexing of a broad range of fluorophores in the same sample.
 Vectra, Phenochart, inForm and HALO3 software is available for acquisition control and image analysis.

-This system resides full-time inside a CO2 cell culture incubator and can be used for imaging of up to 6 multi well cell culture plates with enhanced phase contrast or two-channel florescence.
-It is ideal for performing high throughput long-term experiments on live samples without disrupting culture conditions.
+This system houses up to 8 rectangular cell culture plates in a CO2 cell culture incubator and can image with brightfield, phase contrast, and up to four channels of florescence.
+Nitrogen is available to maintain hypoxic conditions for an additional cost.
+The system is ideal for performing high throughput long-term experiments on live samples without disrupting culture conditions.